 How to Remove a Virus and Other Malware from your PC

-- How can you tell if your computer is infected
+- How can I tell if my computer is infected

 - How to manually remove a virus

 - How to get rid of a virus on a Mac

 Even 20-year-old computer viruses can resurface and infect multiple machines (well, 50 million of them).
 It happens to the best of us, so you’re not alone.
 Let’s work together to serve justice and restore peace on your computer.
 Just to be clear - we’ll mostly focus on PC owners, as Windows is the platform of choice among hackers and the like.